sagold/json-schema-library/README.md

 **usage**

 `json-schema-library` exposes a `Draft` for most json-schema drafts.
-Each `Draft` can be instantiated and offers a common set of actions working on the specified json-schema version. e.g.
+Each `Draft` can be instantiated and offers a common set of actions working on the specified json-schema version.
+Example:

 ```ts
 import { Draft04, Draft06, Draft07, Draft, JSONError } from "json-schema-library";